owncloud/ios-sdk/doc/CONFIGURATION.md

 - **Section ID**: `core`

 - **Variables**:
 	- `thumbnail-available-for-mime-type-prefixes`: Provide hints that thumbnails are available for items whose MIME-Type starts with any of the strings provided in this array.
+Providing an empty array turns off thumbnail loading.
+Providing `["*"]` turns on thumbnail loading for all items.
 		- type: array
-		- default: `["image/"]`
+		- default: `["*"]`

 ## OAuth2